The Evolution of the Assembly Line in Manufacturing

 Summary: In manufacturing, the assembly line, also called the production line, has completely transformed how products are made.
-Tracing its roots back to the Venetian Arsenal years ago, the assembly line has become an element of modern production systems.
+Tracing its roots back to the Venetian Arsenal years ago, the production workflow has become an element of modern production systems.
 The automotive sector serves as an illustration of this manufacturing system employing parts to streamline assembly operations.
 This assembly method ensures production rates and promotes cost efficiency and enhanced productivity.

 Historical Background of Assembly Lines